chris11-taylor-nttd/python-template-test/README.md

 As a fallback, you may also activate the virtual environment directly and use the `python3` command, but the use of `uv run` is highly recommended as it will ensure your runtime environment is isolated and your project dependencies are up-to-date when run.

+### Running tests

+This repository comes with a default configuration for pytest.

+To execute tests with the project's dependencies, issue the `uv run pytest` command.
+You may use the `pytest` command directly only if you activate a virtual environment.

 ### Further reading

 - [Set up VSCode](./docs/ide-vscode.md) for an improved development experience